imfl/beautiful-jekyll/_posts/2018-05-28-Markov-and-Chebyshev-inequalities.md

 ### Chebyshev's Inequality

-Now $X \geq 0\ a.s.$ is a constraint we don't like.
-We don't want to make any pledge about a random variable before we use it.
-Or can we?
-We know variance is guaranteed to be nonnegative.
-But that's not a random variable.
+We don't like the requirement that $X$ be nonnegative.
+We want an inequality that holds for all random variables.
+What should we do?
+Variance is guaranteed to be nonnegative, but that's not a random variable.
 We are close.
-Setting $X =  (Y-EY)^2$, where $Y$ can be any random variable that has an expectation and a variance.

-We have
+Setting $X =  (Y-EY)^2$, where $Y$ can be any random variable that has an expectation and a variance, we have
 $$
 Pr\bigg( (Y-EY)^2 \geq c \bigg) \leq \frac{Var(Y)}{c} \tag{3}
 $$